-A: Claroty's Safe Queries work by sending targeted, non-disruptive communications to certain segments of the commercial environment and reporting back on which assets are present and what their key details — such as firmware versions, patch levels, and more — are.
+A: Claroty's Safe Queries work by sending targeted, non-disruptive communications to certain segments of the industrial environment and reporting back on which assets are present and what their key details — such as firmware versions, patch levels, and more — are.

 Safe Queries are often used to supplement other collection methods when deeper details about a specific asset or segment are needed.
 A common example is when Passive Monitoring discovers an asset's type and protocol but little else due to various limitations.
 Using those basic details provided by passive monitoring, Safe Queries can then exchange targeted communications with that asset to quickly and easily gather its remaining details.

 A: Yes.
 While traditional approaches to active scanning have rightfully earned a reputation of being disruptive and even dangerous to OT environments — we designed Claroty's Safe Queries in a manner that virtually eliminates these risks.